Go Suck Your Own Balls!

 After rehearsals, I did end up going to the Conservatory 1 performance.
 However, I was too scared of the teacher and the audience to participate.
 For the entire show I stood in the back line.
 When we neared the end of our performance my friend Paige elbowed me and whispered to the others, "Biddy hasn't gone!" and I was forced to step forward.
 It was a two person scene and we were given a Mother/Daughter relationship.
 I smiled to myself.
 I was wearing my Mum's old vest and I started the scene, playing the Mother.
 We killed it.

-Second City showed me that nothing should be taken too seriously and that everything is valid.
-I surprised myself with characters I didn't know I had in me.
+I surprised myself with characters and accents I didn't know I had in me.
 Characters who said ridiculous things like "go suck your own balls!" when they were pissed off.
 It was great for my writing and in the end it was hard to stop me from stepping forward into a scene.

 A lack of funds eventually forced me to abort my American mission though.
 When my guitar broke irreparably at Venice beach and I could no longer make $19 cash whenever I needed it, I knew it was time to go home.
 I left shortly after I completed Con 3.